KidSysco/jquery-ui-month-picker/README.md

-<h1>The jQuery UI Month Picker Plugin</h1>
+<h1>The jQuery UI Month Picker Version 2.2</h1>
 <p>The jQuery UI Month Picker Plugin is designed to allow user input for only a month and year when only that input is
 required.
 Clicking on the year, allows the user to jump ahead or back 5 years at a time.
 Clicking anywhere on the page, except on the month picker menu itself, will cause the month picker to hide.
-The Month Picker has lots of options for date validation, setting the start year, using an icon button, input masking and more.</p>
+The Month Picker has lots of options for date validation, setting the start year, using an icon button, input masking, internationalization and localization and more.</p>

 -See a demo with unit tests running on jsFiddle at...
 -http://jsfiddle.net/kidsysco/JeZap/